Hakim History, Family Crest & Coats of Arms

 Early Origins of the Hakim family

-Another 247 words (18 lines of text) covering the years 1175, 1327, 1379 and are included under the topic Early Hakim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hakim research.
+Another 124 words (9 lines of text) covering the years 1175, 1327, 1379 and are included under the topic Early Hakim History in all our PDF Extended History products and printed products wherever possible.

 Hakim Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hakim have been found, including Harkin, Harken, Harkins, Hacon, Hakon, Haken and many more.